| Booked

 Check out my review of Safe Enough here.
 The final collection

-More Stories, by Philip José Farmer (2024), is a cool
+(and book) of the month, HERETIC 2: MORE STORIES, by Philip José Farmer (2024), is a cool

 collection of three of Farmer’s early stories—one novella and two shorts—from